 As the upbeat trend continues for commercial property market, access to expert legal advice can add real value for those operating in this sector.

 At Palmers, we understand that fast, efficient services and pragmatic, commercially minded advice are crucial in this fast-moving sector.
 We offer expertise in all aspects of commercial property, including site assembly for developers, joint venture projects, property financing, freehold and leasehold acquisitions and disposals, lease renewals and rent reviews and advice for landlords and tenants.
-For more information on our commercial property services, please contact Carey Jacobs, Maisie Yau or Samantha Harrington.
+For more information on our commercial property services, please contact Carey Jacobs, or Maisie Yau.